The Blessing of a Broken Heart

 Rabbi Dr. John Krug was the assistant producer of the world’s longest running musical, The Fantasticks, from 1974 until its closing in January 2002.
 He served, for ten additional years, as the Production Consultant/Assistant Director for The Fantasticks' revival, until its closing in June 2017.
 In addition to more than 250 production credits in the past 49 years, as Director, Production Consultant, Set Designer or Lighting Designer, he has directed an award winning show for NBC and consulted for multiple Broadway productions and national touring companies.
 Johnny wrote his post-doctoral thesis on “The Use Of Drama And Theatrical Technique in Informal Jewish Education,” an often cited work.

 Yael has been involved in the Israeli English-speaking acting scene for eighteen years as a writer, actor, voice actor, and director.
 She is a graduate of Matan's Ayanot program and of the Ruti Tamir Physical Theater Workshop.
 Yael teaches theater at Midreshet Emuna V'Omanut, Playback Theater at Midreshet Shevach, and drama to adults with special needs at Yachad and Midreshet Darkaynu.
 She runs Bibliodrama workshops for Jewish and non-Jewish groups and has taught the Bibliodrama method in various settings.
 Yael also works for several production companies in dubbing and narration, including the Fox Network's BabyTV Channel.
-You can hear her voice (though you may not recognize it) in five current animated BabyTV series, with another currently in production.
+You can hear her voice (though you may not recognize it) in six current animated BabyTV series, with another two currently in production.